Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Discussions

-From a broader perspective, this study demonstrates that the evolution mechanics framework can extract significant dynamical information from trajectory data, offering a powerful approach to understand complex systems.
-The methodology establishes a foundation for studying various types of defects in 2D lattices or colloidal systems, applicable whenever the system's state can be described by an $n$-dimensional vector $\mathbf{q}(t)$.
-Applying this framework to more complex systems---with higher-dimensional state spaces or more intricate, non-periodic dynamics---presents considerable challenges.
-However, emerging approaches that combine artificial intelligence with time-series analysis (e.g., \cite{tang_ying_machine_2025}) offer promising avenues to overcome these hurdles, potentially unlocking the study of even more sophisticated stochastic dynamics.
+Extending the present methodology to more complex defects, such as paired defects which possess internal rotational degrees of freedom and thus inhabit a higher-dimensional state space, presents a rich area for exploration.
+More generally, the evolution mechanics framework establishes a principled foundation for studying diverse defect types in two-dimensional lattices, applicable to any system where the state can be described by an $n$-dimensional vector $\mathbf{q}(t)$.
+Applying this framework to systems with higher-dimensional state spaces or more intricate, non-periodic dynamics presents considerable challenges.
+Fortunately, emerging methodologies that integrate artificial intelligence with time-series analysis~\cite{tang_ying_machine_2025} offer promising avenues to overcome these hurdles, potentially unlocking the study of even more sophisticated stochastic processes in condensed matter and beyond.